mohamedmodizo/tech-teacher-phone-app/README.md

 A lightweight local web app that helps users learn technology topics by automatically researching the web and generating structured study materials.

-This project is designed to run on a phone-friendly Linux terminal environment and open in a browser on the same device.
+This project is designed to run on a phone friendly Linux terminal environment and open in a browser on the same device.
 A user enters a topic such as **Python decorators**, **Docker networking**, or **Linux permissions**, and the app generates:

 - lesson notes
 - an ASCII learning diagram